ballinloughdentalcare/ballinloughdentalcare/views/treatments.md

 Ideally, dentistry is preventative.
 We recommend that you visit your dentist regularly – at least once every six months – to ensure proper oral hygiene and functionality.
 Regular checkups and oral health maintenance prevent the development of serious dental problems that can require costly treatment.
 If you remain vigilant and visit your dentist regularly, you can enjoy exceptional dental health.

+Restorative Dentistry

+Restoration is a term used in dentistry to describe restoring the function of the tooth by replacing missing or damaged tooth structure.
+Restorations are classified as either:

+    Direct- The restoration is fabricated, or made inside the mouth, ie. composite or amalgam fillings.

+    Indirect- The restoration is made outside of the mouth, ie. crowns, bridges, implants, inlays, onlays.
+Common           materials used are gold, porcelain, and zirconia.

+      Crown & Bridgework

+      Dental Crowns: Whether a crown is needed for tooth cracks, excessive tooth decay, damaged tooth protection, teeth       grinding, missing teeth, need for beautification or an improper bite resulting from the natural wear and tear           produced by aging, dental crowns of today can satisfy your functional and aesthetic needs.
+The purpose of a dental       crown is to encompass and protect a needy tooth with a custom-designed tooth material, much like a fitted cap.

+      Dental Bridges: Dental bridges are used to replace missing teeth that would otherwise adversely affect your mouth.
+The negative effects of one or more missing teeth can include the shifting of other teeth to accommodate for the        open space, a change in the bite that may affect your ability to eat, a speech impediment, and an increased risk        for periodontal disease and tooth decay.

 Cosmetic Dentistry

 While traditional dentistry focuses on oral hygiene and preventing, diagnosing and treating oral disease, cosmetic dentistry focuses on improving the appearance of a person's teeth, mouth and smile.
 In other words general dentistry addresses dental problems that require necessary treatment, whereas cosmetic dentistry provides elective – or desired – treatments or services.